(Hey. I’m the author of “Privacy: And How We Get It Back” from Curious Reads. You can buy the book for less than your usual trip to Starbucks here.)

 For example, if you’ve read either of my last two books, you know I’m divorced.
 That I’m an Athiest with a fondness for religion, own a Subaru Forester, like (or at least have a begrudging tolerance for) the New York Mets, and have a superheroine-in-peril fetish.

-You also know I write comic books, have two mentally disabled brothers and a mom who is probably insane, all of whom that I help take care of.
+You also know I write comic books and have two mentally disabled brothers whom that I help take care of.

 I could go on, but you get the idea.
 There isn’t much about me that you don’t know.
 Short of live streaming my day-to-day life, which would just consist of me playing with cats and reading, there isn’t much more to me than what’s out there.